 Three years administrative/academic related experience.

 Additional education may substitute for required experience, to the extent permitted by the JHU equivalency formula.

-Strong organizational skills and ability to prioritize assignments.
+Must have strong organizational skills and ability to learn new tasksand processes.

 The successful candidate(s) for this position will be subject to a pre-employment background check.